 Waterproof – level 2

 Here are materials from the second group.
-Materials whose almost sole purpose is to be waterproof.
-They will never ever leak water, even when they are exposed to it for a really long time.
-Like one year:).
+Materials with almost sole purpose to be waterproof.
+They will never ever leak water, even when they are exposed to it for a really long time because they have no pores in the fabric.
+You can literally leave the material in the water for a month and it will not leak.
 But…there is always a but.
 The type of material used when producing a bag is not everything when it comes to making a backpack waterproof.
 Backpacks are not made out of single piece of material and even if they would be there is the question of openings: main compartment, pockets… you need them to put your belongings into the bag.
 So what is the problem?
 All the common production techniques involve stitching of materials and stitching makes holes.
 There are various ways to later seal these holes but usually, after a while, you will get leaks.
-So in level 2 I have put backpacks that use waterproof materials but also use stitching and possibly sealing for construction and/or they use regular non waterproof zippers.
-These backpacks work good also in heavier rain and even when exposed to water for a longer periods but dropping them into the water is still not a good idea.
+So in level 2 I have put backpacks that use waterproof materials but also use stitching and possibly sealing for construction and they use regular zippers.
+These backpacks work good also in heavier rains and can be exposed to rain for a longer time, but eventually water can get in.
+Also, dropping them into the water is not a good idea.

 100% Waterproof – level 3